jackson15j/cv/craig_astill_cv.md

 Senior Software Engineer: [EigenTech] (March 2022 - Present)
 ------------------------------------------------------------

+* Collaborated with Senior and Chief Engineers on solutions to the issues that affected the Engineering Team.
+* Provided Technical guidance towards the Engineering Direction and improvements to the CI & DevOps processes.
+* Organised a Security Guild to raise awareness within the Engineering Team and install processes to de-risk Product decisions.
 * Co-Lead on a Customer Facing Security Squad to add functionality to the Auth Services for the Companies ML-based Financial NLP product.
-* Organised a Security Guild to raise awareness within the Engineering Team and install processes to de-risk Product decisions.
 * Mentored Junior Engineers.
-* Provided Technical guidance towards the Engineering Direction and improvements to the CI & DevOps processes.

 Tech Lead / Senior Software Developer: [Clinithink] (2018 - March 2022)
 -----------------------------------------------------------------------